-Please be aware that the Bus Pass Policy will remain unchanged for the current school year.
+Please be aware that the Bus Pass Policy will remain unchanged for the 2023-2024 school year.
 Bus passes will not be issued.
 The only instance when a bus pass will be issued is if there is a confirmed emergency and will require parental contact with the district.
+Contact the transportation director at 814-267-4621.